Applies To: WatchGuard Cloud-managed Access Points

 - Click Save.

 When you configure and deploy the Access Point VPN, the Firebox automatically creates a corresponding authentication group for Access Point VPN users for the Mobile VPN.
-The group name is the name of the access point site, and the user name is the serial number of the access point.
+The group name is the name of the access point site, and the user name for the access point that appears in the group details is the serial number of the device.

 For more information, see Configure Mobile VPN with IKEv2 for a Cloud-Managed Firebox.